ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

     - It translates high-level method calls from the `Orchestrator` (e.g., `getFileOutline(args)`) into the appropriate JSON-RPC `tools/call` messages.
     - It is completely stateless and delegates all process-management concerns by requesting the correct, active server client from the `R_Mcp_ServerManager` before sending a query.

 #### 3.3.6.
-Inspector Panels
+The Intervention Panel (Inspector)

-- **Implementation:** A set of dedicated WebViews registered in the bottom "Panel" area (alongside the Terminal).
+- **Implementation:** A dedicated, context-aware WebView registered in the bottom "Panel" area (alongside the Terminal).
-- **Functionality:**
+- **Functionality:** This panel serves a dual role for observability and control, replacing the separate "RoboSmith Chat" and "Quick Fix" concepts.
-    - **"RoboSmith Chat":** Displays the turn-by-turn conversation for the currently selected block.
+    - **Observability Mode (Read-Only):** When the user selects a *running* or *completed* block in the Mission Control Panel, this panel displays the scrollable chat history (`ExecutionPayload`) and context for that block.
-    - **"Context Inspector":** Displays the input context ("little icons") for the currently selected block.
+    - **Intervention Mode (Interactive):** When the `Orchestrator` halts (due to a failure or a "Stepper Mode" pause), this panel automatically activates.
+It displays the scraped error context, provides a text input for the user to add manual guidance, and shows action buttons (e.g., `[Retry]`, `[Resume]`) to resume the workflow.
-- **Context-Awareness:** These panels MUST listen for `blockSelected` events from the Mission Control Panel and filter their content accordingly, providing on-demand, deep-dive transparency.
+    - **Context-Awareness:** The panel is driven by the `Orchestrator`'s state, automatically showing the right tools (read-only viewer vs. interactive controls) at the right time.

 ---